Data entry: Spreadsheets

 Format control and specialized data validation are reasons that have been cited for using database-oriented data entry software.

-Data managements
+Data management

 The search for assurance about the accuracy of the data entry process predates computer keyboards and online data entry.
 IBM even went beyond their 056 Card Verifier and developed their quieter IBM 059 model.

 Modern techniques go beyond mere range checks, especially when the new data can be evaluated using probability about an event.

 Assessment

 In one study, a medical school tested its second year students and found their data entry skills – needed if they are to do small-scale unfunded research as part of their training – were below what the school considered acceptable, creating potential barriers.

+Errors

+Common errors in data entry include transposition errors, misclassified data, duplicate data, and omitted data, which are similar to bookkeeping errors.
+Electronic data interchange (EDI) can help to avoid data entry errors.